-Kindergarten – Fourth Grade
+Kindergarten – Sixth Grade

-Our elementary grades place an emphasis on developing sound foundations for academic studies and excellence.
+Our primary grades place an emphasis on developing sound foundations for academic studies and excellence.
 It is a time when basic skills, knowledge, attitudes, and values are instilled and reinforced with a thorough integration of Biblical truth in all areas of student life at CCS.

 The kindergarten years are vitally important in the Christian nurture of children.
 It is at this time that basic values are instilled and reinforced.
 Most importantly, a love for learning about God and His world needs to be instilled in the students to help motivate them through the rest of their lives.
 Cherokee Christian Academy (CCA) emphasizes the centrality of faithful, loving obedience to the Word of our Lord.
 Daily classroom devotions are one key element of this training.
-In addition, teachers apply the Word of God to classroom and interpersonal situations throughout the day, demonstrating how God’s people are to live before Him.
+In addition, teachers apply the Word of God to the classroom and interpersonal situations throughout the day, demonstrating how God’s people are to live before Him.
 Kindergarten students mature and learn at many different rates.
 One five-year-old student may have mastered the basic elements of phonics and be reading short stories by Christmas, while another five-year-old may still be working on learning the letters of the alphabet.
 Students also have individual spiritual and behavioral needs.
-Therefore, each kindergarten class is staffed with a full time Teacher’s Assistant who enables the students at CCA to receive the individual attention required.
+Therefore, our kindergarten class is staffed with a full-time Teacher’s Assistant who enables the students at CCA to receive the individual attention required.

 - Bible – To acquaint children with the record of God’s work throughout the pages of Scripture, Bible is taught in a survey format beginning at creation and going through Jesus’ death, burial and resurrection.